 Could I Claim Compensation With A No Win No Fee Solicitor?

-As part of this arrangement, you won’t pay your solicitor for their work if your claim is unsuccessful.
-If your claim succeeds, you pay a legally capped success fee from your personal injury compensation.
-Since the fee you pay is restricted under the Conditional Fee Agreements Order 2013, you won’t have to worry about any excess charges.
+If your claim wins, you pay a success fee from your personal injury compensation for your solicitor’s services.
+Since the percentage you pay is restricted under The Conditional Fee Agreements Order 2013, you won’t have to worry about any excess charges.

 Contact Our Team

-• Call us on 0800 073 8804
+- Call us on 0800 073 8804

-• Send your inquiry using the contact form on our website
+- Send your inquiry using the contact form on our website

-• Chat with an advisor instantly using the live chat feature below
+- Chat with an advisor instantly using the live chat feature below

-Other Guides Related To Personal Injury Claim
+Other Guides Related To Personal Injury Claims

-Contact our advisors for more information on the question, ‘what happens if I lose my personal injury claim?’
+Contact our advisors for more information on the question, ‘What happens if I lose my personal injury claim?’